7 common terms of DUI probation

 "Perfect" behavior while on probation

-Most courts set conditions that result in revoked probation if any traffic violations occur, or there is any type of criminal activity.
+Some courts set conditions that result in revoked probation if any traffic violations occur, or there is any type of criminal activity.
+If you violate probation, you can be prosecuted both for the new charge, as well as for violating probation on your previous conviction.

 Fines, costs, fees and restitution